 The difference between Assets and Liabilities is designated as "Net Position."
 Within this Statement, Net Position is divided into three major categories.
 The first category, Invested in Capital Assets, represents the Station's investment (net of depreciation) in property, plant and equipment available for future operations.
-Restricted Net Position represents the net funds available for expenditure by the Station for specific purposes or periods as determined by donors, grantors or other external entities and includes the Foundation's Capital Campaign contributions and Endowment contributions.
+Restricted Net Position represents the net funds available for expenditure by the Station for specific purposes or periods as determined by donors, grantors or other external entities and includes the Foundation's past Capital Campaign and Endowment contributions.
 The final category is Unrestricted Net Position, representing accumulated surpluses from prior years available for any future lawful purpose of the Station.

-2021 2020
+2022 2021

 ASSETS

-Current \$ 3,316,746 \$ 2,695,924
+Current \$ 2,231,381 \$ 3,316,746

 Pledges receivable, net 41,018 41,018

-Investments 2,811,424 2,258,295
+Investments 2,458,717 2,811,424

-Capital assets, net 6,508,401 7,111,809
+Capital assets, net 6,866,315 7,216,897

-TOTAL ASSETS \$ 12,677,589 \$ 12,107,046
+TOTAL ASSETS \$ 11,597,431 \$ 13,386,085

 LIABILITIES AND NET POSITION

 Liabilities:

-Current \$ 2,236,187 \$ 1,687,354
+Current \$ 1,132,579 \$ 2,236,187

-Non-current 29,429 30,187
+Non-current 682,905 737,925

-Total liabilities 2,265,616 1,717,541
+Total liabilities 1,815,484 2,974,112

 Net position:

-Invested in capital assets 6,508,401 7,111,809
+Invested in capital assets 6,866,315 7,216,897

-Restricted 1,603,555 1,328,548
+Restricted 1,434,916 1,603,555

-Unrestricted 2,300,017 1,949,148
+Unrestricted 1,480,716 2,300,017

-Total net position 10,411,973 10,389,505
+Total net position 9,781,947 11,120,469

-TOTAL LIABILITIES AND NET POSITION \$ 12,677,589 \$ 12,107,046
+TOTAL LIABILITIES AND NET POSITION \$ 11,597,431 \$ 14,094,581

-The increase in investments reflects interest and dividend income and changes in market value of the portfolio during 2021.
-The increase in capital assets and net position invested in capital assets reflects current year additions and depreciation expense in excess of the cost of new capital assets purchased in 2021 (see Note 4).

-Current liabilities are comprised primarily of grant receipts - approximately \$2.3 million that are recorded as unearned revenue until the monies are expended for the purposes authorized.
+The decrease in investments during 2022 reflects interest and dividend income and changes in market value of the portfolio.
+The decrease in capital assets and net position invested in capital assets reflects current year additions and depreciation expense in excess of the cost of new capital assets purchased in 2022 (see Note 4).
+Current liabilities are comprised primarily of grant receipts - approximately \$1.0 million that are recorded as unearned revenue until the monies are expended for the purposes authorized.
 Non-current liabilities reflect deferred compensation (annual and sick leave earned and available to employees).
-The Station did not utilize loans, cash advances or any other formalized debt during 2021 or 2020.
+Current liabilities of approximately \$28,000 and non-current liabilities of approximately \$650,000 reflect short-term and long-term lease payments, respectively, for antenna space on a tower and building space for the connected transmitter, which were included in the financial reporting this fiscal year in compliance with GASB Statement 87.
+The Station did not utilize loans, cash advances or any other formalized debt during 2022.